izabela-am/case/Writeup.md

 By combing through the logs, we can see that the attackers used a mix of:
 - Legitimate-looking user-agent strings to bypass basic detection, such as mimicking popular browsers (e.g., Chrome, Firefox).
 - Obfuscated or outdated browser versions indicating potential automation tools or misconfigured environments.
-- Payloads containing payloads tailored for XSS and SQL Injection attacks, aiming to exploit input fields or weak sanitization.
+- Payloads containing payloads tailored for XSS, Null Byte Injection, and SQL Injection attacks, aiming to exploit input fields or weak sanitization.
 - Attempts to execute commands on the server via a web shell, possibly due to an already compromised application.
 - Attempts to locate backup files of PHP configuration files that might have been left exposed.
 Such files often contain sensitive information like database credentials or API keys.
 - Attempts to log in using common default credentials, likely targeting weakly secured admin panels.